Delivering fast-track COVID-19 vaccines

 As the global community reacts at an unprecedented pace to this challenge, Dr Cronin commends companies and academic institutions for the way they are working at speed and forming creative collaborations to pursue the discovery, development and manufacture of vaccines – despite having no guarantee of success.
 “It is testament to the leadership of these organisations and the professionalism and ingenuity of their scientists and engineers.”

-*This article was printed on 30 November.
+This article was printed on 30 November.
 Since then, the Pfizer/BioNTech vaccine has been approved for use in the UK.
 Statistics quoted were correct at the time of printing.

 The editors would like to thank Dr Rosie Dobbs for her help in putting together the abstract for this article.